 Since the work of Franz Boas and Bronisław Malinowski in the late 19th and early 20th centuries, anthropology has been distinguished from other social science disciplines by its emphasis on in-depth examination of context, cross-cultural comparisons (socio-cultural anthropology is by nature a comparative discipline), and the importance it places on long-term, experiential immersion in the area of research, often known as participant-observation.
 Cultural anthropology in particular has emphasized cultural relativity and the use of findings to frame cultural critiques.
 This has been particularly prominent in the United States, from Boas’s arguments against 19th-century racial ideology, through Margaret Mead’s advocacy for gender equality and sexual liberation, to current criticisms of post-colonial oppression and promotion of multiculturalism.

-- 2008-Class Archeology, Dan Potter & Dee Dee Green Download White Site Handout
+- 2008-Class Archaeology, Dan Potter & Dee Dee Green Download White Site Handout

-- 2012 class Archeology, Donny Hamilton renovation of George W. Beard stone house
+- 2012 class Archaeology, Donny Hamilton renovation of George W. Beard stone house

 - Prehistoric Texas Archaeology 2009 Master Naturalist